Fiber Characteristics – Microfibers

 History of Microfibers

-Microfiber can also be known as microdenier fibers; these are manufactured to be much finer and thinner than standard fibers.
+Microfiber can also be known as microdenier fibers.
+These are manufactured to be much finer and thinner than standard fibers.
 Many fibers can be created as microfibers, including acrylic, nylon, polyester, lyocell (Tencel), and rayon (modal).

-Properties of Microfibers
+Fabric Characteristics of Microfibers

 Eco-Friendly Care Tips